Megwana/beammeup/README.md

  In addition, to review the websites responsiveness on different device dimensions.
 - Github: Used to save and store all the files for Beam Me Up. https://github.com/enterprise?ef_id=3284471c0907111ab5f625fbdab0012a:G:s&OCID=AID2202670_SEM_3284471c0907111ab5f625fbdab0012a:G:s&msclkid=3284471c0907111ab5f625fbdab0012a
-- Am I Responsive: To display the website on a variet of devices.
+- Multi device Website Generator: Link featured in the credits section.
+- Webformatter: To make the code easy to follow for marking. https://webformatter.com/

 ## 5. Testing